sharma1981/liteExchange/README.md

 					OFFLINE_ORDER_ENTRY_FILE=orders.txt

-the order matcher will process all the orders in that file bypassing FIX protocol and produce offline_order_entry_results.txt as result file.
+Then the order matcher will process all the orders in that file bypassing FIX protocol and produce offline_order_entry_results.txt as result file.
 For an example offline order file see :

 https://github.com/akhin/multithreaded_order_matching_engine/blob/master/bin/sample_offline_order_file.txt